kevinyun/automate-quarterly-taxes/README.md

 3. Open up the file `index.js` and update `USER` at line 8 with your EFTPS login details (9-digit EIN, PIN, and password)
 4. Open up the file `index.js` and update `TAX_PAYMENT` at line 15 with your quarterly payment details (payment amount, tax period, and settlement date).
 5. Run the main script: `node index`
 6. The browser will open and take you to the final confirmation screen.
-Then submit once everything looks good.
+Then click 'Make Payment' once everything looks good.
 7. Repeat steps 4-6 until you are done with your quarterly taxes for the year.